 The Welding program has been approved by the American Welding Society (AWS) to offers students training and certifications utilizing the AWS SENSE specifications and guidelines.
+In addition, UACCM is recognized as having met the requirements for testing facilities, personnel, and equipment to test and qualify welders to the nationally-recognized (AWS) standards.
+As an AWS Accredited Test Facility (ATF), UACCM commits to adhering to strict standards for welder testing and quality assurance.
 UACCM's AWS Educational Institute membership is renewed annually beginning March 1, 2019.
 American Welding Society (AWS) 8669 NW 36 St, #130, Miami, FL 33166-6672.
 (800)-443-5647.